 Well, alright, if you want to take all the fun out of it...

 I’m sure our digitally competent citizens can find our way around that.
 I’m hoping to see some significant local buy-in and some whimsical participation.
 I present, for your amusement, a few examples.

-(This is a photo from Google Images.
-This is not an actual Howard County hydrant, nor do I claim it as my own adopted hydrant.
+(This is not an actual Howard County hydrant, nor do I claim it as my own adopted hydrant.
 Any resemblance to Howard County hydrants is entirely coincidental.)

 I think this is a great idea which could really make a difference in an emergency, but only if it sparks the imagination of the community and people participate in meaningful numbers.
 It’s not too late to organize your friends and neighbors and start a local adopt-a-hydrant trend.
 Or you can simply choose to go it on your own and take responsibility for your nearest hydrant.

 All you need is a shovel and some social media skills.
 Or perhaps a teenager who wants to earn a few bucks when it snows.